antonioastorino/Digital-Circuit-Simulator/doc/head.md

 In this project, the time dependency of the system evolution is considered.
 However, in real hardware, the state change of every component depends on many factors such as the technology in use, noise, imperfections, and so on.
 It would be out of the scope of this project trying to simulate all these factors.
 As a good compromise, the unit delay `tau` is defined as the maximum propagation delay that any of the elementary logic gates (`AND`, `OR`, `NOT`, `NAND`, `NOR`, etc.) can exhibit.
 Time diagrams and constraints are based on the value of `tau` which can be seen as a free parameter whose value cannot be established a priori. <u>Time itself is therefore discretized in steps of length `tau`.</u>

-Examples of how to use the component library are located in `./scr/Tests` and `./src/Project` folders.
+Examples of how to use the component library are located in unit tests and project files.

 A working program that counts by threes (project number `0`) is loaded and run by my software version of Ben's computer.
 Here is the assembly code: